Courses

 3. Business and the Liberal Arts Elective (3 credits)

 For their third required course, Sheedy students get to select an upper-level course that takes up a "big question" about business, work, or the economy within a specialized discipline.
-Students may choose from a list of recommended courses, taught by Sheedy-affiliated faculty, or propose a course for consideration.
 They may take this course any time during their time in the Sheedy Family Program, or even before.
 (Students can count courses retroactively.)

 Some sample recommended courses include: